yeslogic/prince-docs/docs/command-line.md

   <dt id="cl-fail-invalid-license"><code>--fail-invalid-license</code></dt>
   <dt id="cl-fail-safe"><code>--fail-safe</code></dt>
   <dd>
-    <p>These eight Fail-Safe Options abort the creation of a PDF when one of
+    <p>These nine Fail-Safe Options abort the creation of a PDF when one of
     the conditions is met - the last one enabling all of the previous ones.
 For more details, please check the detailed documentation in the separate <a href="/doc/server-integration/#fail-safe-options">Fail-Safe Options</a> chapter.</p>
   </dd>